janelia-flyem/NeuroProof/README.md

 ### NeuroProof Only

-NeuroProof can be built without NeuroProof with the following:
+NeuroProof can be built without Buildem with the following:

     % mkdir build; cd build;
     % cmake ..